-- Left Hemisphere (LH) represented by the electrodes: AF3, F3, FC5, T7, P7 and O1, - Left Frontal (LF) represented by the electrodes: AF3, and F3, - Left Temporal (LT) represented by the electrodes: T7, and FC5, - Left Occipital (LO) represented by the electrodes: O1, and P7, - Right Hemisphere (RH) represented by the electrodes: AF4, F4, FC6, T8, P8, and O2, - Right Frontal (RF) represented by the electrodes: AF4, and F4, - Right Temporal (RT) represented by the electrodes: T8, and FC6, - Right Occipital (RO) represented by the electrodes: O2, and P8.
+- Left Hemisphere represented by the electrodes: AF3, F3, FC5, T7, P7 and O1, - · Left Frontal represented by the electrodes: AF3, and F3, - Left Temporal represented by the electrodes: T7, and FC5, - · Left Occipital represented by the electrodes: O1, and P7, - Right Hemisphere represented by the electrodes: AF4, F4, FC6, T8, P8, and O2, - Right Frontal represented by the electrodes: AF4, and F4, - Right Temporal represented by the electrodes: T8, and FC6, - Right Occipital represented by the electrodes: O2, and P8.

-The used Supervised ML models in the conducted training are: Logistic Regression (LR), Random Forests (RFs), Support Vector Machines (SVMs), Gradient Boosting (GB), Light Gradient Boosting Machine (LGBM), and lastly hard and soft voting ensemble classifiers used a combination of the separately mentioned classifiers except for RF classifier since it had a negative effect on the learning process.
+The used Supervised ML models in the conducted training are Logistic Regression (LR), Random Forests (RFs), Support Vector Machines (SVMs), Gradient Boosting (GB), Light Gradient Boosting Machine (LGBM), and lastly soft voting ensemble classifiers using a combination of the separately mentioned classifiers except for RF classifier since it had a negative effect on the learning process.
 Please refer to Appendix I for more details about the used parameters.